arashgmn/PCSC2017_Group2/README.md

 List of fuatures

-This program is able to integrate R to R functions inside a domain
+1. Integrating R to R functions inside a bounded domain using Uniform Sampling and Importance Sampling (using Metropolis procedure)
+2. Computing